temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 ## Part E: Run the Workflow

 Next, let's run the Workflow.
+Let's go back to change your credit card to a valid one.

+1. In `client.ts`, change your credit card number to `1234567890123456`.
+Save your file.
-1. In one terminal, start the service that will poll for external delivery drivers by running `npm run service`.
+2. In one terminal, start the service that will poll for external delivery drivers by running `npm run service`.
 The window should indicate that the "Server is running on port 9998".
-2. In another terminal, run the Worker by running `npm run start.watch`.
+3. In another terminal, run the Worker by running `npm run start.watch`.
-3. In another terminal, start the Workflow by running `npm run workflow`.
+4. In another terminal, start the Workflow by running `npm run workflow`.

 Before your Workflow is completed, if you click on the Workflow ID in your Web UI, click 'Pending Activities'.
 In this section you should see Heartbeat Details and JSON representing the payload.
 The Heartbeat message is not visible in the Web UI for an Activity Execution that has closed.
     i.
 Remember, the simulation will finish at a random interval.
 You may need to run this a few times to see the results.